PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-12 04:59:46
+Last updated: 2024-04-12 05:00:28
-Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy
+Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde